GeoffAWaddington/CSI30Wiki/CSI-Changelog.md

 # August 5, 2022 Update

 ## New Feature: X-Touch Color Support (FB_XTouchDisplayUpper)
 Color support for the X-Touch Universal and X-Touch Extender has been added.
-See [[FB_XTouchDisplayUpper|Feedback-Processors#FB_XTouchDisplayUpper]] for details.
+See [[FB_XTouchDisplayUpper|Feedback-Processors#fb_xtouchdisplayupper]] for details.

 ## Removed ForceScrollLink Action
 The ForceScrollLink action has been removed.